xylous/settle/USER-MANUAL.md

 - `generate`: create and populate the database with Zettel metadata
 - `ls`: list existing files in Zettelkasten, based on database info
 - `new`: create a new Zettel and add its metadata to the database
-- `edit`: edit a currently existing Zettel and update database entry for it afterwards
+- `query`: return existing Zettel matching the pattern provided as argument
 - `not-created`: return a list of Zettel that have links pointing to them, but haven't been created
 - `list-tags`: list all unique tags used in Zettelkasten